dotkernel/api-documentation/docs/book/v7/introduction/server-requirements.md

 # Server Requirements

-For production environments, we highly recommend a nix-based system (Linux, BSD, macOS).
+For production environments, we highly recommend a Linux-based system.
 Windows is supported for development via WSL2.

 ## Operating System

 ### Production

-- Linux (CentOS, Ubuntu, Debian, AlmaLinux)
+- Linux (AlmaLinux, Debian)
 - BSD (FreeBSD)
 - macOS (Intel or Apple Silicon)

 ### Development

-- Windows 10/11 (via WSL2 - see WSL2 Setup Guide)
+- Windows 10/11 (via WSL2 - see our [WSL2 Setup Guide](https://docs.dotkernel.org/development/v2/setup/installation/))
 - macOS
 - Linux

-> We recommend a nix-based environment for production because of its improved performance, stability, and security hardening options compared to Windows Server.
+> We recommend a Linux-based environment for production because of its improved performance, stability, and security hardening options compared to Windows Server.
+> It should also work on Microsoft's IIS server with minimal modifications, but we have not tested this setup in our projects.

 ## Webserver